What is Software Quality Assurance?

-Through implementing SQA, though the cost of fixing the bugs in the later stages can be reduced by finding them and fixing in the starting only but for the small projects with the low budget it is very difficult to implement SQA as the number of resources increases in the project so does the budget of a project.
-For small project hiring the whole team of QA and implementing SQA cause a drastic increase in the cost of a project.
+Through implementing SQA, though the cost of fixing the bugs in the later stages can be reduced by finding them and fixing in the starting only for the small projects with a low budget it is very difficult to implement SQA as the number of resources increases in the project so does the budget of a project.
+For small projects hiring the whole team of QA and implementing SQA cause a drastic increase in the cost of a project.

 SQA is an umbrella activity that covers the whole project throughout the software lifecycle starting from requirement gathering till maintenance of the project.
 It covers all the activities and processes at different stages of software development in order to ensure that the software delivered should be of high quality and minimum risk so that it can succeed in the market and meet the customer and client expectations.